-If you lived in Taiwan instead of United States, you would:
+If you moved to Taiwan from the United States, you would:

 MAKE 25% LESS MONEY EVERY YEAR